 - Posterior pituitary gland

-Ovulation is the phase of a female’s menstrual cycle in which a mature egg is released from the ovarian follicle into oviduct.
-After ovulation, during the luteal phase, the egg will be available to be fertilized by sperm, concomitantly, the lining of the uterus ( the endrometrium) is thickened to be able to receive a fertilized) egg.
-If no conception occurs, the uterine lining as well as blood will be shaded off during menstruation.
+Ovulation is the phase of a female’s menstrual cycle in which a mature egg is released from the ovarian follicle into the oviduct.
+After ovulation, during the luteal phase, the egg will be available to be fertilized by sperm; concomitantly, the lining of the uterus ( the endometrium) is thickened to be able to receive a fertilized) egg.
+If no conception occurs, the uterine lining, as well as blood, will be shaded off during menstruation.